tink-crypto/tink/apps/README.md

-This folder contains applications that depend on or extend Tink's functionality.
+# Tink Java Apps

+It contains extensions and applications of Tink Java.